NateTheGreatt/bitECS/README.md

 A world represents a set of entities and the components that they each possess.
 Does NOT store actual component data.

-Create as many worlds as you want.
-An empty object is returned which you can use as a context for whatever you want.
+Any number of worlds can be created.
+An empty object is returned which you can use as a context.

 ```js
 const world = createWorld()